phearbot/unity-teamcity-docker/README.md

 - Enter a Title like "unity-tc-server" or something and click **Add SSH key**

-# Add Your First Project (Repo) to Team City
+# 3. Setting Up Your First  Project (Repo) in Team City
+##### Create the Project
-	- Click the "Projects" tab in the top-left corner, then "Create Project"
+- Click the **Projects** tab in the top-left corner, then **Create Project**
-	- In your repo click the "Clone" button then copy the link that starts with "git@" and paste it in the "Repository URL" field
+- In your repo click the **Clone** button then copy the link that starts with "git@" and paste it in the **Repository URL** field
-	- If you did not set up SSH Keys, and the repo is not a public repo, enter your git Username and Password
+- If you did not set up SSH Keys, and the repo is not a public repo, enter your git username and password
-	- Hit "Proceed", wait for it to come back successfully then hit "Proceed" again.
+- Hit **Proceed**, wait for it to come back successfully then hit **Proceed** again

-Add the Unity Plugin (https://plugins.jetbrains.com/plugin/11453-unity-support)
+##### Add the Unity Plugin ([documentation](https://plugins.jetbrains.com/plugin/11453-unity-support))
 - Go to the link above and download the latest build (it will be a .zip file)
-	- In the Team City WebUI, go to Administration > Plugins List
+- In the Team City WebUI, go to **Administration** > **Plugins List**
-	- Click "Upload plugin zip", choose the file you just downloaded, and click "Upload plugin zip"
+- Click **Upload plugin zip**, choose the file you just downloaded, and click **Upload plugin zip**
-	- Click "Enable uploaded plugins", then "Enable" on the pop-up dialog
+- Click **Enable uploaded plugins**, then **Enable** on the pop-up dialog

-Configure the Build Steps
+##### Configure the Build Steps
-	- Go back to Projects > <Your Project Name> > Edit Project Settings and click the "Edit" button in the Build Configurations section
+- Go back to **Projects** > **Your Project Name** > **Edit Project Settings** and click the **Edit** button in the **Build Configurations** section
 - In Artifact Paths, enter the same path in your AutomatedBuilder.cs "buildPlayerOptions.locationPathName" line.
 (Add multiple paths if you are doing multiple builds -- e.g. uncommenting the Android Build)
 - Click the "Save" button
 - Click "Build Steps" in the left panel
 - Click "Auto-detect build steps"
 - Check the box next to "Unity" and click "Use selected"
 - Click "Edit" to the right of step 1, which is titled "1.
 Unity"
 - Click the magic wand next to the "Execute method" box, it should auto detect "AutomatedBuild.Build", which you select by clicking
 - Check "Do not initialize the graphics device"
 - Click the "Save" button

-BUILD AND RUN THE AGENT
+# BUILD AND RUN THE AGENT
 	# The following commands make the directory, pull the repo down, and begin the building of the agent
 	# Note: Building the agent involves downloading and installing Unity, and can take a considerable amount of time
 	mkdir ~/git